Dominion of Newfoundland: Political origins

 Newfoundland was the oldest English colony in North America, being claimed by John Cabot for Henry VII, and again by Sir Humphrey Gilbert in 1583.
 It gradually acquired European settlement; in 1825, it was formally recognised as a Crown colony by the British government.
 The British government granted representative government in 1832, and responsible government in 1854.
 In 1855, Philip Francis Little, a native of Prince Edward Island, won a parliamentary majority over Sir Hugh Hoyles and the Conservatives.
 Little formed the first administration from 1855 to 1858.

 Newfoundland sent two delegates to the Quebec Conference in 1864 which resulted in Canadian Confederation, but the option of joining was not popular in Newfoundland.
 In the 1869 general election, Newfoundlanders rejected confederation with Canada.
-Sir John Thompson, Prime Minister of Canada, came very close to negotiating Newfoundland's entry into Confederation in 1892.
+Sir John Thompson, Prime Minister of Canada, floated the idea of negotiating Newfoundland's entry into Confederation in the 1892 Halifax Conference.

 Newfoundland remained a colony until the 1907 Imperial Conference resolved to confer dominion status on all self-governing colonies in attendance.
 The annual holiday of Dominion Day was celebrated each 26 September to commemorate the occasion.